Homepage / Bullion Coins: Austrian Coins

 Austria's First Silver Coins

-The story goes that King Richard I of England, known as Richard the Lionheart, and Duke Leopold V of Austria, whose armies had taken part in battle together a few years earlier in the Siege of Acre during the Third Crusade, had a falling out.
+The story goes like this, King Richard I of England, known as Richard the Lionheart, and Duke Leopold V of Austria, whose armies had taken part in battle together a few years earlier in the Siege of Acre during the Third Crusade, had a falling out and a ransom was put on Richard I.

 Shortly after the dispute, Richard I, while on his way home from the Holy Land, had no choice but to travel through Austria to get home, so he disguised himself as a pilgrim to keep from getting recognized by Austrian authorities.

 Raising the ransom money was one of the most spectacular monetary undertakings of the 12th century, showcasing England's affluence.
-The value of this silver is estimated today at over 3 billion euros (€).
+Today, the value of this silver is estimated at over 3 billion euros (€).

 Changing Locations